 Program Modifications

 Any student wishing to remain with the same study abroad program for an additional semester will need to complete a Notification of Extension of Study Abroad Form.
-The form may be e-mailed, faxed, or mailed to the Global Education Office.

-All students who need to terminate their participation in their study away program for any reason after being placed on Study Away Agreement must submit a signed Semester Withdrawal Form to the Global Education Office as soon as possible after withdrawal is decided.
-Duke students who leave their programs without providing the GEO with this official withdrawal notification may be withdrawn from Duke and will need to apply for readmission in accordance with official Duke University guidelines.
-Students on Duke-approved programs should also consult the program's withdrawal policy.
+All students who need to terminate their participation in their study away program for any reason after being placed on Study Away Agreement must submit a Semester Withdrawal Form to the Global Education Office as soon as possible after deciding to withdraw:

-Earning Credit: Students must complete the academic program requirements of the Duke program and/or Duke-approved program in order to receive credit for study abroad courses.
+Earning Credit: Students must complete the academic program requirements of the Duke program and/or Duke-Approved program in order to receive credit for study away courses.
 If students withdraw prior to completing course work, it is unlikely that they will be eligible to receive credit from foreign institutions, even if part of a Duke program.
 Grades reported by the program will appear on the student's Duke record in accordance with Duke grading and grade requirements as stated in the Duke University Bulletin of Undergraduate Instruction.

-Financial Aid Implications: Financial aid recipients considering withdrawal after the start of a study abroad program (and after the start of classes on Duke's campus/their home campus) should discuss the situation with the issuing financial aid office prior to making a final decision.
+Financial Aid Implications: Financial aid recipients considering withdrawal after the start of a study away program (and after the start of classes on Duke's campus/their home campus) should discuss the situation with the issuing financial aid office prior to making a final decision.

 Students who need to terminate their participation in their study away program for any reason must notify GEO by signing and submitting the Summer Withdrawal Form before leaving the program.
 Students are also responsible for notifying the faculty director of the summer program of their intent to withdraw from the program.

-Earning Credit: Students participating on Duke-administered summer programs who leave the program after the first three days will receive a 'W' for withdrawal as determined by the faculty director.
+Earning Credit: Students participating on Duke-Administered summer programs who leave the program after the first three days will receive a 'W' for withdrawal as determined by the faculty director.

-Duke students who leave their programs without providing GEO with official withdrawal notification will remain enrolled in their programs, earning grades in accordance with Duke grading and grade requirements as stated in the Duke University Bulletin of Undergraduate Instruction.
+Duke students who leave their programs without providing GEO with official withdrawal notification will remain enrolled in their programs, earning grades in accordance with Duke grading and grade requirements in the Duke University Bulletin of Undergraduate Instruction.

 Responsibility to Pay: Policies differ depending upon whether the student withdraws voluntarily, the student withdraws involuntarily, or the program was cancelled.
-See: Finances > Withdrawal & Cancellation

 Insurance: Requirements & Suggestions